 Entering the realm of meta, Asstroll is also a nickname of a deliberate act to invoke an Astral Finish on your opponent to rub the salt on the loser (though mostly for sports rather than utter insulting), such as delaying a fight and not using your Barrier Burst so your meter becomes 100, and sparing your enemy so the set up attack to ensure Astral would end up not killing the opponent by accident.
 However, if done poorly and the opponent is smart, this would end up as a double-edged sword as it can cost a match that could've been won.

-Joany Actuallyaguy: Mai Natsume from the manga spinoff Remix Heart, a derisive nickname to compound on how hated he/she/it is and how confusing his/her/its gender is.
+Joany Actuallyaguy: Mai Natsume from the manga spinoff Remix Heart, a derisive nickname to compound on how hated he/she/they is/are and how confusing his/her/their gender is.

 Mikadoperator: The Imperator (Saya).
 In Japan, she's referred as "Mikado."
 Therefore, it's a portmanteau nickname.

 One of Us: The localizing team did a pretty good job of translating all the medals/achievements in BBCSII and still managed to add in a few puns.
 Twelve of these medals involve Legion Mode, a mode where the player has to go through anywhere between one to dozens of bases on a map, where the number of bases depends on the difficulty of the map, and fight the characters occupying these bases.
 Guess what's the name of the medal awarded for clearing the highest difficulty?
 It's called What You Say.
 Yup, One of Us.

 Sub: Platinum and Taokaka are, as mentioned above, Madoka and Homura.
 Dub: Noel and Litchi are Homura and Kyoko (ironically, it's their appearances her that probably helped get both of them the roles in PMMM).